SMSpp-Project/tools/README.md

 If you need support, you want to submit bugs or propose a new feature, you can [open a new issue](https://gitlab.com/smspp/tools/-/issues/new).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting merge requests to us.

 ## Authors

 - **Antonio Frangioni**
-  *Operations Research Group*
   Dipartimento di Informatica
-  Università di Pisa
+  Universita' di Pisa

 - **Ali Ghezelsoflu**
-  *Operations Research Group*
   Dipartimento di Informatica
-  Università di Pisa
+  Universita' di Pisa

-- **Niccolò Iardella**
+- **Niccolo' Iardella**
-  *Operations Research Group*
   Dipartimento di Informatica
-  Università di Pisa
+  Universita� di Pisa

 - **Rafael Durbano Lobato**
-  *Operations Research Group*
   Dipartimento di Informatica
-  Università di Pisa
+  Universita' di Pisa

 ## License

 This code is provided free of charge under the [GNU Lesser General Public License version 3.0](https://opensource.org/licenses/lgpl-3.0.html) - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer